 Modern application papers do not contain this section for it is now considered obsolete.

 Considering the above thoughts, applicants will surely get positive results.
 Writing a resume may not always be difficult, especially if someone learns to be creative.
-If you still don’t know what to do, hire an online professional writer.
+If you still don’t know what to do, hire an online professional resume writer.